 Southern Hawke’s Bay came under the Tararua District Council and the Manawatū–Wanganui Regional Council (also known as Horizons Regional Council).

-For most of the 20th century and into the 21st, Napier voters returned Liberal and Labour party candidates in general elections.
+For most of the 20th century and into the 21st, Napier voters returned Liberal and then Labour party candidates in general elections.
 Central and southern electorates favoured the National Party and its conservative predecessors.
-Voting patterns in the Hastings electorate (now part of Tukituki) are more varied – voters regularly alternated between Labour and National.
-In 2017 Labour held Napier while National held Tukituki.
+Voting patterns in the Hastings electorate (now part of Tukituki) are more varied – voters have regularly alternated between Labour and National.
+In the 2017 general election Labour retained Napier while National held onto Tukituki.

-The Māori electorates – Eastern Māori and, from 1996, Ikaroa–Rāwhiti and Waiariki – traditionally favoured Liberal and Labour candidates.
+The Māori electorates – Eastern Māori and, from 1996, Ikaroa–Rāwhiti and Waiariki – traditionally favoured Liberal and – after the defeat of Sir Āpirana Ngata in 1943 – Labour candidates.
 The Labour Party won both seats in 2017.

-Notable Hawke’s Bay politicians include Keith Holyoake (National) who was prime minister in 1957 and 1960–1972, and the member of Parliament for the Pahīatua electorate, which covered southern Hawke’s Bay; Duncan MacIntyre (National), MP for Hastings 1960–1972 and deputy prime minister in the 1980s (when he was MP for East Cape); and Pita Sharples, co-leader of the Māori Party in the early 2000s, who grew up in Takapau.
+Notable Hawke’s Bay politicians include Keith Holyoake (National), the member of Parliament for the Pahīatua electorate, which covered southern Hawke’s Bay, who was prime minister in 1957 and 1960–1972; Duncan MacIntyre (National), MP for Hastings 1960–1972 and deputy prime minister 1981–1984 (when he was MP for East Cape); and Pita Sharples, co-leader of the Māori Party 2004–2013, who grew up in Takapau.